mjkleinman/multi-area-cleaned/README.md

 The null/potent values are generated using `python sims/null_potent_dpca.py`.

-A network is trained by running
+A network is trained by running:
 ```
 python examples/do.py examples/models/2020-04-10_cb_simple_3areas.py train
 ```